external facebook instagramlinkedin pinterest playsearch twitteryoutube

 When to Transplant

 Transplant tomato seedlings outdoors in a sunny spot as soon as the soil has warmed and after all danger of frost has passed.
-Gradually harden off – introduce the seedlings to the direct sunlight, dry air, and cold nights—and plant outside when there is no danger of frost and air temperatures are at least 45 degrees F, with soil temperatures at a minimum of 50 degrees F.
+Gradually harden off tomato transplants by introducing the seedlings to the direct sunlight, dry air, and cold nights.
+Plant outside when there is no danger of frost and air temperatures are at least 45 degrees F, with soil temperatures at a minimum of 50 degrees F.

 Time to Germination